EMD SD40-2: British Rail Class 59

 Another variant of the SD40-2 was created for Foster Yeoman, a British quarrying and aggregates company, which features a unique body design specifically for the European railway markets.
 Designated as Class 59 the initial production batch of four locomotives entered service in 1986.

 SD40-2W

-The GMD SD40-2(W) is a Canadian-market version of the SD40-2 diesel-electric locomotive, built for the Canadian National Railway by the Diesel Division of General Motors of Canada Ltd. (formerly General Motors Diesel) of London, Ontario; 123 were constructed between May 1975 and December 1980.
+The GMD SD40-2(W) is a Canadian-market version of the SD40-2 diesel–electric locomotive, built for the Canadian National Railway (CN) by the Diesel Division of General Motors of Canada Ltd. (formerly General Motors Diesel) of London, Ontario; 123 were constructed between May 1975 and December 1980.

 SD40-2F

-The EMD SD40-2F was a locomotive operated by Canadian Pacific Railway.
+The EMD SD40-2F was a locomotive operated by CP Railway.
 It is essentially an SD40-2 with a full cowl hood.
 CP was the only buyer, buying 25 units, numbered 9000-9024.
 Most have been scrapped, but 10 were sold to the Central Maine and Quebec Railway.
-When CP acquired CMQ in 2020, the 10 SD40-2Fs became CP’s once again.
+When CP acquired CMQ in 2020, the 10 SD40-2Fs became CP's once again.
 One unit was rebuilt to a hydrogen fuel cell locomotive in 2021-2022.